stepanataccolade/docsv2/sources/ci_configure.md

 Exact details on what is included in each image is available in the github repo for the image, as well as the image description on Docker Hub.

 ### Default build image
 By default, we will spin up a build container based on the either the base version or the `all` version of an image for the language specified in your yml.
-For example, if you specify ```language: python``` in your yml, we will spin up a build minion based on either the u14pyt:prod or the u14pytall:prod images.
+For example, if you specify ```language: python``` in your yml, we will spin up a build minion based on u14pyt:prod.
+If your build also starts any services using the `services` tag in the yml, we will spin up a build minion based on  u14pytall:prod images.

 ### Overriding the default build image
-TODO: Rewrite since after yml is finalized

 You can override which Docker image is used for your CI by specifying a different image in your yml -